ReckTy/Steam-Quick-Switch/README.md

 ## Usage
 Before you start using the software, you should know that SQS can easily be accessed using the [ALT + Q]-Hotkey.

 When you start SQS you can see four buttons at the top.
-These are: The Home-tab, The Manage-tab, The Hotkey-Button and The Settings-tab.
+These are: The Home-tab, the Manage-tab, the Hotkey-Button and the Settings-tab.

 - At the Home-tab, you simply press what ever account you want to log into.
 - At the Manage-tab, you add your login-details for your accounts to appear on the Home-tab.